MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 ### Step 3: Configure and populate the FIM Service with external identity data

-At this point you should follow the procedures described in the How Do I Synchronize Users from Active Directory Domain Services to FIM guide to configure and synchronize your system with users from Active Directory.
+At this point, you should follow the procedures described in the How Do I Synchronize Users from Active Directory Domain Services to FIM guide to configure and synchronize your system with users from Active Directory.
 If you need to synchronize Group information, the procedures for that process are described in the [How Do I Synchronize Groups from Active Directory Domain Services to FIM](https://technet.microsoft.com/library/ff686936(v=ws.10).aspx) guide.

 #### Synchronization and export sequences